Types of Vape Pens

 Another thing you can do to avoid clones is to buy a vape pen directly from an American vape brand like V2 or Mig Vapor.
 You will be buying directly from the company that makes your pen.
 On top of that, you will have warranty protection and US-based customer service.

 We discussed the three different types of vape pens in the previous section.
 It goes without saying that when shopping for a vape pen, you need to buy one that supports the type of material you prefer.
 If you want to get a multipurpose vaporizer pen, make sure it best performs with the material that you most often vape.
 Doing a little research and reading vapor pen reviews will give you a good idea of the pen’s compatibility.

 If you get an authentic vapor pen, rest assured that you will get decent performance.
-But some vaporizer pens are very cheap, and you get what you pay for.
-Cheaper vape pens take too long to heat up, are fragile and can even burn the material.
-When using cheap vapor pen, you get a burnt taste.
+But some vaporizer pens are very low-priced, and you get what you pay for.
+Inexpensive vape pens take too long to heat up, are fragile and can even burn the material.
+When using crap vapor pen, you get a burnt taste.
 That’s why we recommend investing in a decent vaporizer, made by a reputable manufacturer.
 The best vaporizer pens will give you great flavor and nice throat hits.